usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

-web content, so long as the web content was created before the date the public entity was required to comply with subpart H of this part or the web content reproduces paper documents or the contents of other physical media created before the date the public entity was required to comply with subpart H. In addition, the Department does not 1 88 FR 51967.
+web content, so long as the web content was created before the date the public entity was required to comply with subpart H of this part or the web content reproduces paper documents or the contents of other physical media created before the date the public entity was required to comply with subpart H. In addition, the Department does not believe it is necessary to establish a waiting period before newly created web created content can be posted in an archive.
-2 88 FR 51966.

-believe it is necessary to establish a waiting period before newly created web created content can be posted in an archive.
 New content created after the date a public entity is required to comply with subpart H will generally not meet the first part of the definition of “archived web content.”
 In the limited circumstances in which newly created web